Please note that application deadline has passed. Deadline was 8 June 2023, 12:00 noon.

 VILLUM FONDEN is pleased to announce a competition for the appointment of outstanding early career scientists as Villum Young Investigators.
 A total of DKK 130 million is expected to be allocated to this call in 2023.

 The Villum Young Investigator Programme is an early-career programme which aims to fund talented researchers in the technical and natural sciences.

 The Villum Young Investigator Programme has been supplemented with YIP extension grants aka.
 YIP+ to secure a stable research career for the most talented.
 A YIP+ grant is up to DKK 4 million and the grant period is up to three years.
-The fourth year of their five-year grant period, Villum Young Investigators will receive an invitation to apply for a YIP+ project.
+In the fourth year of their five-year grant period, Villum Young Investigators will receive an invitation to apply for a YIP+ project.
 It is expected that 10-15 YIPs can apply each year, of which up to about five may obtain a YIP+ grant.
 Last possibility to apply for this programme will be in 2023.

 At the time of the application deadline, candidates must have between two and eight years of research experience since completion of their PhDs.

 Applicants are typically experienced postdoctoral researchers, assistant professors or associate professors.
 Associate professors must not have more than two years' standing at the time of the application deadline.
 Any leaves of absence, such as working in the private sector, military service or sick/parental/care leave, will be taken into account when determining how long an applicant has been employed as an associate professor.